pijll/18xx-unified-rules/games/SteamOverHolland.md

 The game ends at the end of the next set of operating rounds when the bank runs out of money during a stock dealing round.

-The game ends immediately
-when a player goes bankrupt.
+The game ends at the end of the current operating round when a share price reaches the top of the chart.

 The value of a players holdings is the sum of
 * their cash